This tea-infused lime sorbet recipe is neither too sweet nor too tart with a clean flavor of the refreshing lime juic...

-This tea-infused lime sorbet recipe is neither too sweet nor too tart with a clean flavor of the refreshing lime juic...**

 This tea-infused lime sorbet recipe is neither too sweet nor too tart with a clean flavor of the refreshing lime juice.
 A healthier alternative to ice cream.
 Enjoy as an after dinner refreshing treat.

 - 500ml (2 cups) hot, black medium strength Nerada black tea